 The trend will continue as family dynasties are being formed to ensure that generation after generation of kids will have every single advantage in life.

 Investing is one of the main ways to make sure your children don’t end up further and further behind.
-If you don’t invest, your sons or daughters will have a much harder chance of getting into a prestigious university or getting a sweet job because the spots will all be taken by kids of wealthy parents who buy their children’s way into everything.
+If you don’t invest, your sons or daughters will have a much harder chance of getting into a prestigious university.
+They may have a more difficult time getting a sweet job because the spots will all be taken by kids of wealthy parents who buy their children’s way into everything.
 When there are 10 applicants for one spot that all look alike, the tie-breaker often comes down to money or connections.

-Not only am I investing the majority of my income every month so that my son can have more options by 2035, I’m also working hard at building contingency plans, just in case he doesn’t do well in school, is discriminated against based on his race, gets into an accident, and I can’t compete in terms of donations and connections.
+Not only am I investing the majority of my income every month so that my children can have more options, I’m also working hard at building contingency plans, just in case they don’t do well in school, is discriminated against based on his race, gets into an accident, and I can’t compete in terms of donations and connections.

 For Those Who Lack Investing FOMO